FIELD NOTES | Anna Pixner: A Guide to Stepping Into the Light

 Being able to have so much fun after the accident, believing that was my last time.

-Anna Pixner is someone who faces her fears, has decided to step out of her shadow.
-It’s about 1.5 year ago when I first crossed her in the midst of Ericeira, felt this growing seed for an inspiring story.
-For me, she reiterates the importance of exploring so that you meet new people, perspectives, opportunities.
+Anna Pixner is someone who faces her fears and has decided to step out of her shadow.
+It is about one year ago when I first crossed her in the middle of Ericeira, and felt this growing seed for an inspiring story.
+For me, she reiterates the importance of exploring so that you meet new people, perspectives and opportunities.

 Her last words insist on living dangerously.
-As Friedrich Nietzsche describes it “the secret for harvesting from existence the greatest fruitfulness and the greatest enjoyment is: to live dangerously!”.
+As Friedrich Nietzsche once described it, "the secret for harvesting from existence the greatest fruitfulness and the greatest enjoyment is: to live dangerously."
+Now, enjoy this sneak preview of Anna in action.